Pat Tillman: Early life and education

-College career
+College years

 He started his college career as a linebacker for Arizona State University in 1994, when he secured the last remaining scholarship for the team.
 Tillman excelled as a linebacker at Arizona State, despite being relatively small for the position at 5 ft 11 in tall.
 As a junior, he helped his team go undefeated that season as well as helping them make it to the Rose Bowl that year.
 In 1997, he was voted the Pac-10 Defensive Player of the Year.
 In the same year, Tillman was also named Arizona State's MVP.

-Tillman majored in marketing and graduated in three and a half years with a 3.85 GPA.
-He also earned many academic awards including: the Clyde B. Smith Academic Award in 1996 and 1997; the Sporting News Honda Scholar-Athlete of the Year in 1997; and the 1998 Sun Angel Student Athlete of Year.
-He was inducted into the College Football Hall of Fame in 2010, and was also posthumously inducted into the Arizona Sports Hall of Fame in 2018.
+Pat Tillman majored in marketing and graduated in three and a half years with a 3.85 GPA.
+He also earned many academic awards including: the Clyde B. Smith Academic Award in 1996 and 1997; The Sporting News Honda Scholar-Athlete of the Year in 1997; and the 1998 Sun Angel Student Athlete of Year.
+He was the sole inductee of the East–West Shrine Bowl Hall of Fame in 2005 and was also selected to the East–West Shrine Bowl All-Century Team.
+Tillman was inducted into the College Football Hall of Fame in 2010, and the Arizona Sports Hall of Fame in 2018.

-Professional career
+Professional football career (1998–2002)

-Arizona Cardinals

 Tillman's Arizona Cardinals jersey on display alongside his military jacket and other items at the NFL Experience during Super Bowl XLVI.

 In the 1998 NFL draft, Tillman was selected as the 226th pick by the Arizona Cardinals, and given a signing bonus of $21,000.
 Tillman moved over to play the safety position in the NFL and started ten of 16 games in his rookie season.

 At one point in his NFL career, Tillman turned down a five-year, $9 million contract offer from the St. Louis Rams out of loyalty to the Cardinals.

-Sports Illustrated football writer Paul Zimmerman named Tillman to his 2000 NFL All-Pro team after Tillman finished with 155 tackles (118 solo), 1.5 sacks, 2 forced fumbles, 2 fumble recoveries, 9 pass deflections, and 1 interception for 30 yards.
+Sports Illustrated football writer Paul Zimmerman named Tillman to his 2000 NFL All-Pro team after Tillman finished with 155 tackles (118 solo), 1.5 sacks, two forced fumbles, two fumble recoveries, nine pass deflections, and one interception for 30 yards.

-Tillman finished his career with totals of 340 tackles, 2.5 sacks, 3 interceptions for 37 yards, 3 forced fumbles, 15 pass deflections, and 3 fumble recoveries in 60 career games.
+Tillman finished his career with totals of 340 tackles, 2.5 sacks, three interceptions for 37 yards, three forced fumbles, 15 pass deflections, and three fumble recoveries in 60 career games.
 In addition, he also had 1 rush attempt for 4 yards and returned 3 kickoffs for 33 yards.